Pavel-Sulimau/http_archive/README.md

-A library that helps in reading '.har' (archival format for HTTP transactions) data.
+A library that helps in reading/writing '.har' (archival format for HTTP transactions) data.

 ## Usage